-Keep in mind, you can always skip the boxed frozen fish sticks and make these breaded fish fillets instead.
+Keep in mind, you can always skip the boxed frozen fish sticks and make these crispy breaded fish fillets instead.
 They come together in just 30 minutes, are made with recognizable ingredients, and your kids will never know the difference.
-(Well, they may, but they won’t care as soon as they taste ’em.)–Angie Zoobkoff
+(Well, they may, but they won’t care as soon as they taste ’em.)

 Breaded Fish Fillets

-A quick and delightfully light recipe that was start to finish 30 minutes.
+A quick and delightfully light recipe that was 30 minutes from start to finish.
 The thin, crispy breading coated my meaty cod fillets, creating a contrast in bite from crunchy to tender.
-The only adornment needed is a squeeze of lemon tang and sprinkling of salt and, if you like, pepper.
+The only adornment needed is a squeeze of lemon tang and a sprinkling of salt and, if you like, pepper.

-The beauty of this recipe lies in its simplicity.
+The beauty of these crispy breaded fish fillets lies in its simplicity.
 You can essentially use any skinless fish fillet you wish and the remaining ingredients needed are probably already in your kitchen; this is a great “go-to” recipe for a quick and easy weeknight dinner, but also tasty enough to serve to company.

 Think of this as an adult version of fish sticks; the same crispy fried bread coating that is the perfect shade of brown and is surprisingly very flavorful from the use of salted butter and the last minute sprinkling of sea salt and black pepper.